European shares jump on China trade data, coronavirus hopes

 Lifting sentiment on Tuesday, data showed a decline in China’s exports and imports slowed in March after plunging in the previous two months, but analysts warned a sure-footed recovery was months away.

-Swedish rare disease drugmaker Sobi jumped 7.6% to the top of the STOXX 600 after reporting stronger-than-expected first-quarter earnings as the pandemic spurred higher demand for some of its pharmaceuticals.
-(Reporting by Sagarika Jaisinghani in Bengaluru; Editing by Arun Koyyur)
+Swedish rare disease drugmaker Sobi (SOBIV.ST) jumped 7.6% to the top of the STOXX 600 after reporting stronger-than-expected first-quarter earnings as the pandemic spurred higher demand for some of its pharmaceuticals.